What is a Standard? What is a Code? Why do they change so much? If they change, are we protected properly with the old standard we designed to?

 The BOCA, SBBCCI and ICB groups decided to combine their efforts and in 1994 the ICC was formed to develop codes that would have no regional limitations.
 The year 2000 was the first year the IBC and IFC were published.

 State governments can adopt and edit model codes as they see fit.
 For example, California adopts a code one year after they are issued.
 Local municipalities in California can adopt the code one year after the State’s adoption.
+Legislation, fire codes and buildings codes are adopted by state.
+That’s a lot of information to collect, which is why we’ve put together a summary.

 Codes are enforceable by law; however, there is little enforcement as code officials usually visit the site once to gather the certificate of occupancy and rarely do they visit again.
 Codes are usually less conservative in design and safety factors compared to recognized standards such as FM Global and NFPA.